Advantages of having a project manager

 - communicate to all those involved in the project

-- hand over the deliverables to customer or clients
+- hand over the deliverables to customers or clients

 What skills does a project manager need?